Anyesh/emotion-recognition/README.md

 │
 ├── requirements.txt   <- Pip generated requirements file for the project.
 │
-├── src                <- Source code for use in this project.
+├── emotion_detection     <- Source code for use in this project.
 │   ├── __init__.py
 │   │
-│   ├── config         <- Contins the config files.
+│   ├── config         <- Contains the config files.
 │   │   └── config.py
 |   |
 │   ├── data           <- Scripts to download data and store on root data path.